 Inorganic minerals and pigments used in makeup have many categories, origins, refinement processes, and applications.
 They can be heavy or light as air, mined from the earth or synthetically created in a lab.
 They are a mainstay in the world of cosmetics as they are stable colors, unlike their organic counterparts extracted from fruits and vegetables.

 We are pleased to see that the conversation around ethical extraction is taking place in our industry.
 Most notably is the concern around the abuse of children in mines, historically in India.
 Due to the small size and translucence of micas, they can be hard to harvest from the earth.
-Children have been, and are still presently used for labor in some mica mines.
-We be sure to source our micas from verified suppliers who own, operate and audit their mines both internationally and domestically.
+Children have been, and are still presently used for labor in many mica mines.
+We are sure to source our micas from verified suppliers who own, operate and audit their mines both internationally and domestically.
 Because our suppliers own their supply chain from harvesting to processing and distribution, we can assure only the highest quality micas, mined without the use of child labor, are used in our formulations.
-We are able to make this process happen as we manufacture our makeup in our own private facility; meaning Au Naturale is vertically integrated.
+We are able to make this process happen as we manufacture our makeup in our own private facility.
 This is quite uncommon in the world of color cosmetics, and offers unparalleled transparency.

-As the process of refinement and use of inorganic minerals is complex, and even when naturally derived minerals require purification, we at Au Naturale are fine tuning our stance on colorants to using ‘Conscious Color’.
-We believe these two words precisely define what we do: offer you color that is ethical, natural, and sustainable; values we believe our consumers treasure.
+As the process of refinement and use of inorganic minerals is complex, we at Au Naturale find that our stance on color additives is evolving every day.
+One thing we can promise you is that we will always ensure the use of ‘Conscious Color’.
+We believe these two words precisely define what we do: offer you color that is ethical, safe, and sustainable; values we believe our consumers treasure.